19hours/sg-statutes/Acts/Private Security Industry Act.md

 (b) the licence had been obtained by fraud or misrepresentation;

-(c) the licensing officer becomes aware of a circumstance that would have required or permitted the licensing officer to refuse to grant or renew the licensee’s licence, had the licensing officer been aware of the circumstance immediately before the licence was granted or renewed;
+(c) a circumstance which he becomes aware of would have required or permitted him to refuse to grant or renew the licensee’s licence, had he been aware of the circumstance immediately before the licence was granted or renewed;

 (d) the licensee has ceased to carry on in Singapore the business or activity for which he or it is licensed;